A Hybrid Learning-to-Optimize Framework for Mixed-Integer Quadratic Programming: Preliminaries

 \textbf{Self-Supervised Learning:} Self-supervised learning, contrary to SL, does not rely on labeled data for training the model.
 It instead trains models by minimizing the objective function and constraint violation directly from model predictions.
 In generic SSL, an NN is trained to predict both the integer and continuous variables, \ie $(\bbsym{\delta}^i, \bbsym{x}^i) = \bbsym{\pi}_{\bbsym{\omega}}(\bbsym{\theta}^i)$, and to train the NNs given a dataset with $M$ training instances, the following self-supervised loss function is used:

 In \eqref{eq:loss-fcn}, we include a penalty for constraint violation with max penalty (implemented via a ReLU) function. $\bbsym{\lambda} \in \RR_{>0}^r$ is a vector of penalty parameters that balances the trade-off between minimizing the objective function and satisfying the constraints.
 Although the penalty methods lack formal guarantees, they often outperform their hard constraint counterparts in practice.
-Training the NN with a self-supervised loss function can improve feasibility.
-Nevertheless, a major drawback of this approach is that since the self-supervised loss \eqref{eq:loss-fcn} is non-convex, gradient-based methods may not converge and may converge to a sub-optimal solution.
+Training the NN with a self-supervised loss function can improve, though it does not guarantee, feasibility.
+Nevertheless, a major drawback of this approach is that since the self-supervised loss \eqref{eq:loss-fcn} is non-convex with respect to $\bbsym{\omega}$, gradient-based methods may not converge and may converge to a sub-optimal solution.
 Moreover, in MPC applications, designing an NN to predict the optimal continuous decision variables from the problem parameters is generally challenging, as it is difficult to enforce the system dynamics on the network outputs \citep{cauligi2021coco}, unless the optimal integer and continuous solutions at each time step are constrained to follow a state-feedback law, as in differentiable predictive control \citep{boldocky2025learning}.

-\begin{remark} \textbf{(Differentiating through discrete operations)} In many approaches, the NNs are designed to directly output the discrete values, where the discrete operations are used to produce discrete outputs like rounding operation.
-Those discrete operations lead to non-differentiability and hinder the use of standard differentiable programming for training the network.
-A common approach to overcome this issue is the straight-through estimator (STE) \citep{bengio2013estimating}, a technique for enabling backpropagation through discrete operations.
+\begin{remark} \textbf{(Differentiating through discrete operations)} In many approaches, the NNs are designed to directly output discrete values, using discrete operations such as rounding to produce those outputs.
+These discrete operations lead to non-differentiability and hinder the use of standard differentiable programming for network training.
+A common approach to address this issue is the straight-through estimator (STE) \citep{bengio2013estimating}, which enables backpropagation through discrete operations.
 During the forward pass, STE applies a non-differentiable operation to obtain discrete values.
 During the backward pass, it bypasses the non-existent gradients of these operations by replacing them with those of smooth surrogate functions.
 This approach was used in self-supervised learning frameworks for mixed-integer programming \citep{tang2024learning,boldocky2025learning}.
 We also use this technique in our framework. \end{remark}

 We observe that the strength of SL in finding global solutions corresponds to the weakness of SSL, and vice versa, the strength of SSL in improving feasibility corresponds to the weakness of SL.
 Therefore, an interesting idea is to combine SL and SSL to exploit the benefits of both approaches.